Nashville-Public-Library/bedework-docs/docs/developers/site-building-notes/podcast-pages-and-feeds.md

 ### XML Feed

-Generated with a view.
+- Generated with a view.
 Used a contextual filter so we could add podcasts without having to update or add a new view.

-URL Structure: /podcasts/[term-id]/feed.xml
+- URL Structure: /podcasts/[term-id]/feed.xml

-View was built by pulling in information from the podcast content type.
+- View was built by pulling in information from the podcast content type.

-### Landing Page
+### Landing Page and Series Pages

 URL Structure: /podcasts

 For each series, collect the following information via the content type:

 - Show logo
 - Title
 - Summary
 - Series Landing Page - Term page DONE

 URL Structure: /podcasts/podcast-series-name

 - Top section (about the series)
       - Series Logo
       - Series Title